21Chillie/animaku_web/readme.md

 **Testing and detect bugs**

-- [x] After login or signup with google, the server keep loading indefinitely (critical)
+- [x] After login or signup with google, the server keep loading indefinitely
-- [x] Same as above but login or signup with username and password (critical)
+- [x] Same as above but login or signup with username and password
 - [x] Slow page and api load due to old media data refresh logic

   > when visit home/index page, list page (e.g anime trending, anime top, manga top), or api (anime trending, anime/manga top),